nouturnsign/thurstat/README.md

 ### Events and probability

 A function `P` is defined for probability-like notation. `P` aliases the function `probability_of` in case `P` is already defined as a constant.
 Comparisons for `Distribution` objects are implemented to return `Event` objects.
 Avoid using the Event constructor.
+Note that multiple inequality comparisons are not truly multiple inequality comparisons, so avoid comparing distributions within multiple inequalities and expressions with more than two inequalities.

 e.g.
 ```py